zarquin/ASCII-Simple-Video-Synth/README.md

 # Quick Start
 * download/clone the repository
-* install the dependancies.
-The main ones are asciimatics, pythonosc and argsparse
+* install the dependencies.
+The main ones are asciimatics, python-osc and argparse.
+This should do the job: `pip3 install setuptools argparse asciimatics python-osc`
 * open a terminal and type `python3 ASCII-Simple-Video-Synth.py` .
 This will start the program in the default state.
 * open a second terminal and type `python3 osc-sender.py` .
 This will start sending randomly generated OSC control messages to the drawing process